fudge88/dating-app/README.md

 If you are interest in making contribution to the code, you can install this repository by following the instructions below:

-You are able to clone this repository, by clicking [here](https://github.com/fudge88/dating-app) and then clicking on the `code` button.
+You are able to clone this repository, by clicking [here](https://github.com/SumaiaSorna/dating-app) and then clicking on the `code` button.
 Select how you would like to clone the repository.

 If you have your SSH keys set up, you are able to copy the link from the drop down and paste the following into your terminal application:

 ```
-git clone git@github.com:fudge88/dating-app.git
+git@github.com:SumaiaSorna/dating-app.git
 ```

 Then change your directory so you are now in your newly cloned project and then open the code in your chosen source-code editor.